mandrew/hardyakka/README.md

  * Change the favicons.ico and apple touch icons
  * Update the google analytics code at the bottom of the Page.ss file
- * Update the humans.txt file
- * Update the robots.txt file
+ * Update the humans.txt, robots.txt, crossdomain.xml and browserconfig.xml files

-## SASSify your theme ##
+## Extend the base theme ##

-Although the theme comes with css by default, you could use https://github.com/sporkd/compass-h5bp instead of the files in /css to get started using the boilerplate in sass.
+Although HTML5 Boilerplate comes with css, you can follow the docs/ files to extend this theme and even get it working with twitter bootstrap if you want to.

-## Work the HTML5 Boilerplate magic ##
+## Work the HTML5 Boilerplate build script magic ##

-**Note:** this step isn't necessary to publish a SilverStripe site but if you wish to use the template build script that comes with HTML5 Boilerplate then follow the below steps.
+**Note:** This step isn't necessary to publish a SilverStripe site but if you wish to use the template build script that comes with HTML5 Boilerplate then follow the below steps (now located at https://github.com/h5bp/ant-build-script).
+Also these instructions are untested with the latest version so if you try this and have any changes then please submit a pull request with an update to these instructions.

-Once you have finished building your website and you wish to create the final version so you can publish and deploy the site
+Once you have finished building your website and you wish to create the final version using the build script:

  * Update the /build/config/project.properties file in the 'Directory Structure' section to point to the correct theme files

 dir.js = themes/hardyakka/js
 dir.css = themes/hardyakka/css
 dir.images = themes/hardyakka/images

  * if you want to create the publish folder outside of the main SilverStripe installation then add the following code to the properties file: